-- Select pathway "Certificate Progression" if you have initial certification in this program area and a master's in another program area.
+- Your pathway should be "Additional Classroom Teaching Certificate (Must hold a valid certificate)" or "Certificate Progression" if you have initial certification in this program area and a master's in another program area.

 Write a cover letter explaining your request, and send the cover letter with your sealed transcript(s) and your workshop certificates to:

 New York State Education Department